captionpoint/CaptionPoint-Server/public/will.md

 Very good.
 ---
 ## BURBAGE:
-Pretty good.
+*Pretty* good.
 ---
 template: noise
 (laughter)
 ---
 ## ALICE:
-Well no matter what how the mice skitter, it’s you that play to packed houses, you the King’s favorite, you who roar.
+Well, no matter how the mice skitter, it’s you that play to packed houses.
+---
+## ALICE:
+You, the King’s favorite, you, who roar.
+---
+## ALICE:
 You are all lions of the boards to this day and no hack Hamlet will change that.
 ---
 ## HENRY: